 Organic Dairy in the U.S.

 - Organic milk sales increased by 11% in 2020, the second-largest increase in the past decade according to the Organic Trade Association’s 2021 Organic Industry Survey, and growth has continued with $7.9 billion in sales of organic dairy and eggs in 2022.

 Organic Dairy in New York State

-- According to the 2021 organic census, New York is home to the greatest number of organic dairy farms in the country and is 3rd in terms of the quantity of organic milk produced.
+- According to the 2021 USDA Organic Survey, New York is home to the greatest number of organic dairy farms in the country and is 3rd in terms of the quantity of organic milk produced.